JuliaLang/julia/doc/stdlib/base.rst

 .. function:: @code_warntype

-   Evaluates the arguments to the function call, determines their types, and calls the ``code_warntype`` function on the resulting expression
+   Evaluates the arguments to the function call, determines their types, and calls :func:`code_warntype` on the resulting expression

 .. function:: code_llvm(f, types)

-   Prints the LLVM bitcodes generated for running the method matching the given generic function and type signature to STDOUT.
+   Prints the LLVM bitcodes generated for running the method matching the given generic function and type signature to :const:`STDOUT`.

 .. function:: @code_llvm

-   Evaluates the arguments to the function call, determines their types, and calls the ``code_llvm`` function on the resulting expression
+   Evaluates the arguments to the function call, determines their types, and calls :func:`code_llvm` on the resulting expression

 .. function:: code_native(f, types)